Near-Feasible Stable Matchings with Budget Constraints: Introduction

-Let us briefly explore some related literature.
+Let us briefly explore some remaining related literature.
 Matching with constraints is prominent across computer science and economics~\cite{kamada:aer:2017}.
-In many application domains, various distributional constraints are often imposed on an outcome, e.g., regional maximum quotas are imposed on hospitals in urban areas to allocate more doctors to rural areas~\cite{kamada:aer:2015} or minimum quotas are imposed when school districts require that at least a certain number of students are allocated to each school to enable these school to operate properly ~\cite{biro:tcs:2010,fragiadakis::2012,Goto:aamas:2014}.
+In many application domains, various distributional constraints are often imposed on an outcome, e.g., regional maximum quotas are imposed on hospitals in urban areas to allocate more doctors to rural areas~\cite{kamada:aer:2015} or minimum quotas are imposed when school districts require that at least a certain number of students are allocated to each school to enable these school to operate properly ~\cite{biro:tcs:2010,fragiadakis::2012,Goto:aamas:2014,aziz:aamas:2019}.
 Yet another type of distributional constraint involves \textit{diversity constraints} in school choice programs~\cite{Abdulkadiroglu:AER:2003,kojima2012school,hafalir2013effective,ehlers::2012}.
 They are implemented to give students/parents an opportunity to choose which public school to attend.
 However, a school is required to balance its composition of students, typically in terms of socioeconomic status.
 Controlled school choice programs must provide choices while maintaining distributional constraints.
-Finally, note that there is a certain amount of recent studies on two-sided matchings in the AI (Artificial Intelligence) and multi-agent systems community, although this literature has been established in the field across algorithms and economics.
+Moreover, refugee settlement~\cite{delacretaz::2016} is an important application where a government assigns refugee families to some facilities it prepares.
+It is considered as a generalization of school choice because it needs to consider and satisfy several properties of each family.
+Those properties, such as member composition and status of children, are represented as (multi-dimensional) knapsack constraints.
+Although the complexity analysis is provided~\cite{aziz:aamas:2018}, it does not focus on near-feasible matchings.
+Finally, note that there is a certain amount of recent studies on two-sided matchings in the artificial intelligence and multi-agent systems community, although this literature has been established in the field across algorithms and economics.
 Drummond and Boutilier~\cite{drummond:ijcai:2013,drummond:aaai:2014} examine preference elicitation procedures for two-sided matching.
 In the context of \textit{mechanism design}, Hosseini, Larson, and Cohen~\cite{hosseini:aaai:2015} consider a mechanism for a situation in which agent preferences dynamically change.
 Kurata et al.~\cite{kurata:jair:2017} explore strategy-proof mechanisms for affirmative action in school choice programs (diversity constraints), while Goto et al.~\cite{Goto:aij:2016} handle regional constraints, e.g., imposing regional minimum/maximum quotas on hospitals in urban areas so that more doctors are allocated to rural areas.